- Who We Are

 Now that you have an idea of the importance, let’s dive into how your pension and OPEB liabilities play a role in determining your bond rating.

 While the exact weight varies by agency, rating agencies have placed greater significance on these liabilities as concerns about their affordability grow.
-In comparison with each other, rating agencies are placing more emphasis on pension plans because OPEB plans are easier to modify to limit liabilities.
+In comparison with each other, rating agencies emphasize pension plans because OPEB plans are easier to modify to limit liabilities.

 Below is a list of items reviewed by rating agencies to evaluate pension and OPEB liabilities: